 Research Related Regulations, Policies & Procedures

-TVC also reviews patent, copyright and data clauses in research agreements as well as non-disclosure agreements.
+The PIVOT Center also reviews patent, copyright and data clauses in research agreements as well as non-disclosure agreements.

 The development and protection of intellectual property is a highly detailed and specialized field.
 The following is a short description of some fundamental concepts of patent and copyright law.